JacksonAllan/Verstable/README.md

 ### Why the name?

-“Verstable” is a contraction of “versatile table”. **Verstable** handles a variety of conditions with which other hash table schemes struggle—including large keys or values that are expensive to move, high load factors, expensive hash or comparison functions, and frequent deletions, iteration, and unsuccessful lookups—without significant performance degradation.
+“Verstable” is a contraction of “versatile table”. **Verstable** handles various conditions that strain other hash table schemes—such as large keys or values that are expensive to move, high load factors, expensive hash or comparison functions, and frequent deletions, iteration, and unsuccessful lookups—without significant performance degradation.
 In other words, it is designed to be a good default choice of hash table for most use cases.